 Another option to consider if you are looking to establish credit without a co-signer is to apply for a credit card for bad credit.

 CreditFast has reviewed the best student credit cards on the market.
 Some of the credit card offers are from our advertising partners.
-CreditFast has objectively reviewed the features and benefits of each college credit card.
+CreditFast has objectively reviewed the features and benefits of each travel credit card.
 We have chosen student credit card offers based on our editor’s recommendations.